Mazhar Kamran

 Mazhar Kamran is an Indian film and documentary film director and cinematographer.

+Early life and career

-Kamran graduated with a B.Tech. from the Indian Institute of Technology Madras, but because of his love for films he chose film making as a profession.
+Kamran graduated with a B.Tech. in Electrical Engineering from the Indian Institute of Technology Madras, but because of his love for films he chose film making as a profession.
 He started his career as a cinematographer in the 1998 Ram Gopal Varma film Satya.

-Kamran studied cinematography from Film and Television Institute of India.
+Kamran studied cinematography from Film and Television Institute of India (FTII).
 Kamran's directorial debut Mohandas dealt with stolen identity.

+He is a faculty member in filmmaking at the IDC School of Design (IDC SoD) at IIT Bombay.